Reviewed and updated Mar 18, 2025.

 Deployment and Sensor

 What you lose compared to Enterprise is not detection breadth but depth of investigation.
-The threat graph in Falcon Go is limited to event-level detail — you cannot pivot through the full process tree or run threat hunting queries.
+The threat graph in Falcon Go is limited to event-level detail.
+You cannot pivot through the full process tree or run threat hunting queries.
 For a security team that primarily needs alerts and basic investigation, this is sufficient.
 For a SOC running hunts, it is not.

 Console and Management